Get Shape Effective Properties from Presentations with Python

 print("= Effective light rig properties =")

-Aspose.Slides for Python via .NET allows you to retrieve the effective properties of a shape bevel.
-The IShapeBevelEffectiveData class represents an immutable object that contains a shape’s face-relief (bevel) properties.
-An instance of IShapeBevelEffectiveData is exposed through IThreeDFormatEffectiveData, which provides the effective values for the ThreeDFormat class.
+Aspose.Slides allows you to get effective properties of a shape bevel.
+The IShapeBevelEffectiveData type represents an immutable object that contains effective face-relief properties for a shape.
+An IShapeBevelEffectiveData instance is exposed through IThreeDFormatEffectiveData, which provides effective values for ThreeDFormat.

-The following example shows how to get the effective properties for a shape bevel:
+The following code sample shows how to get effective properties for the top bevel of a shape.
+It assumes that the first shape on the first slide has 3D formatting.

 import aspose.slides as slides